telerik/winforms-docs/panels-and-labels/separator.md

 ---
 title: Separator
-page_title: Separator | UI for WinForms Documentation
+page_title: Separator Overview | RadSeparator
 description: RadSeparator is a control that gives you the ability to divide your forms into logical parts.
 slug: winforms/panels-and-labels/separator
 tags: separator